isomerpages/moe-haisingcatholic/_join-hsc/DSA CRITERIA & SELECTION PROCESS.md

 Find out more about our Floorball team&nbsp;[here.](https://staging.d2qbslbi9g4bi3.amplifyapp.com/hsc-experience/Co-Curriculum/floorball/permalink/)

-Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.
+Please note that **meeting all the criteria does not guarantee the student will be shortlisted/given an offer**.

-The selection interview for the shortlisted candidates will be from 26 June to 11 September 2023.
+The selection interview for the shortlisted candidates will be from **26 June to 11 September 2023**.